Best Habit Tracker Apps for Android (2026)

 How many habits should I track at once?

 Start small, ideally two or three.
 In our experience, people who load up ten habits on day one tend to abandon all of them within a week.
 Once a couple of habits feel automatic, add another.
-Apps like Streaks deliberately cap you at around a dozen for exactly this reason, since fewer habits usually means better follow-through.
+The cap that some free tiers place on the number of habits can actually help here, since fewer habits usually means better follow-through.

 Do habit tracker apps work without an internet connection?